Young Pioneer Tours

 Morning

-• Breakfast at our hotel and head down the road to visit Madain Saleh or known as Hegra by the Nabataean people who carved its stunning tombs into the golden Quweira sandstone.
+• Breakfast at thehotel and head down the road to visit Madain Saleh, known as Hegra by the Nabataean people who carved its stunning tombs into the golden Quweira sandstone.
 This structure includes 111 tomb façades which reflect the great skills of the masons of their time.
 It’s said that the natural setting here must have reminded the Nabataeans of their capital, Petra, which is why they chose this location to build their second city which thrived between 1BCE – 74CE.

 Afternoon

-• We’ll head back into town for lunch and begin making our 3 and a half hour journey to Medina – also known as the “enlightened city” it is the second holiest city in Islam.
+• Head back into town for lunch and begin making our 3 and a half hour journey to Medina.
+Also known as the “enlightened city” it is the second holiest city in Islam.

-• We’ll explore and make the most out of Medina’s nightlife
+• Explore and make the most out of Medina’s nightlife

 • Dinner and overnight in Medina